Japan Cabinet minister resigns over Unification Church ties

 Since the 1980s, the church has faced accusations of devious business and recruitment tactics, including brainwashing members into turning over huge portions of their salaries to it.

-Kishida shuffled his Cabinet in August to purge seven ministers who had acknowledged ties to the church.
-Yamagiwa was retained as economic minister, but opposition lawmakers stepped up demands for his resignation after he repeatedly said he did not remember his past attendance at church meetings during overseas trips and posing for group photos with church leader Han Hak Ja Moon and other executives.

-“I just submitted my resignation” to Kishida, Yamagiwa told reporters.
+“I just submitted my resignation” to Kishida, Yamagiwa told reporters Monday.
 He said he routinely discards documents and therefore could not clearly verify past contacts with the church and only provided explanations after reports of his past church ties surfaced.

 “As a result, I ended up causing trouble to the administration,” Yamagiwa said.
 “I attended the church’s meetings a number of times and that provided credibility to the group, and I deeply regret that.”
 He pledged to stay away from the church in the future.